-Also the local greenwaste can come from sweepings and maybe full of dirt.
+Also the local greenwaste can come from sweepings and contain dirt.
 This percentage of dirt cannot be composted as the dirt will limit oxygen transfer into the compost windrows severely limiting the aerobic composting process.
 If there is sufficient dirt, then the compost process will become anaerobic which is much slower and odorous.
 Given that the dirt is often comingled with the greenwaste during the collection (sweeping) process, the greenwaste/dirt mix would require separation either at the household/street sweeper level or centrally.
 It is extremely unlikely that householders will be willing, on a sustained basis, to screen their greenwaste using a mesh sieve to separate the dirt from the organics.
 However householders with suitable large compounds could, as an alternative, simply bury the greenwaste /dirt mixture or place it around plants.

-This allows greenwaste to eventually be chipped and reused at the landfill site but this unlikely to be appropriate for many years until the Municipality has extensive parklands and gardens and residents have house compounds with extensive greenery.
-This may of course never happen and as such segregation for these products may never be warranted.
+This allows greenwaste to eventually be chipped and reused at the landfill site and this is likely to be appropriate for many years as the City has extensive parklands and gardens and residents have house compounds with extensive greenery.